 Whatever happened with Rome and Carthage, however, was little concern to the Seleucid rulers when compared with their struggles to keep the empire intact.
 Even with all the safeguards in place against revolt, and the lenient policies regarding the peoples' cultural and religious values, the Seleucids still could not control people's desire for freedom to chart their own fate.

 The Seleucid's decline was halted, then reversed, by the son of Seleucus II Callinicus, Antiochus III (r.
 223-187 BCE, known as The Great), who personally led his troops throughout the empire, defeating upstart states and returning them to the fold.
-For six years (c.
-210-204 BCE), Antiochus III campaigned from the Levant to India, subduing Bactria, making peace with Parthia, and winning Judea and Syria from Egypt.
+For over twenty years (c.
+219-199 BCE), Antiochus III campaigned from the Levant to India, subduing Bactria and Asia Minor (a campaign that included his siege of Sardis, 215-213), making peace with Parthia, and winning Judea and Syria from Egypt.

 While Antiochus III was restoring his empire to its former glory, Rome again went to war with Carthage in the Second Punic War (218-202 BCE).
 Hannibal Barca (l.
 247-183 BCE), a sworn enemy of Rome and Carthage's greatest general, had broken the peace by marching on Roman Saguntum in Spain in 218 BCE and then led his army over the Alps to invade Italy.
 He was only finally defeated through the skill of the Roman general Scipio Africanus at the Battle of Zama in 202 BCE.